Preparing Regulatory

 is a copyrighted publication of Advanstar

-Communications Inc. All rights reserved.”
+Communications Inc. All rights reserved.

-Winning Plays in the R&D Game by Robert W. Keidel Ph.D. and Michael J. Umen, Ph.D.
-As printed in the Pharmaceutical Executive,
+Winning Plays in the R&D Game by Robert W. Keidel Ph.D. and Michael J. Umen,

 February 1984.